 Although our July 4th weekend Boston trip was intended primarily to visit friends and reacquaint ourselves with a “real” Fourth of July celebration, we also took the time, as in all our trips to the city, to reacquaint ourselves with some of the areas we most enjoyed.
 High on our list was the Fenway.

-Although this trip did not include a visit to the Fenway’s most famous and popular residents—the Red Sox (who were playing out of town), we did visit a number of others, including: John Singer Sargent, Claude Monet, Pierre-Auguste Renoir and a younger temporary (not to speak of contemporary) resident, Dale Chihuly.
+Although this trip did not include a visit to the Fenway’s most famous and popular residents—the Red Sox (who were playing out of town)—we visited a number of others including John Singer Sargent, Claude Monet, Pierre-Auguste Renoir, and a younger temporary (not to speak of contemporary) resident, Dale Chihuly.

 Boston Museum of Fine Art (MFA)

-Virtually every trip back to Boston necessitates a stop at the Museum of Fine Arts (MFA for locals).
-A stop was particularly important this trip.
-First, it was our first back since the opening of the wonderful new Art of the Americas Wing.
+Virtually every trip back to Boston for us necessitates a stop at the Museum of Fine Arts (MFA for locals).
+The stop was particularly important on this trip.
+First, it was our first time back since the opening of the wonderful new Art of the Americas Wing.
 Second, we just so happened to arrive (what a coincidence!) during the museum’s big new Dale Chihuly exhibit.

 Chihuly or Bust

 The Chihuly show, as always, met our expectations.
 As with our blog on the July 4th celebration, we will let pictures of the exhibition tell the story.
-Following are examples of some of his spires, persians, seaforms, ikebana, floats, chandeliers and fiori (click here to see which is which), both alone and arranged on walls and in ceilings and boats.
+Following are examples of some of his spires, persians, seaforms, ikebana, floats, chandeliers and fiori, both alone and arranged on walls and in ceilings and boats.

 And our favorite of all his designs, the graceful, ethereal baskets.

 The New MFA—and the Old